hunterdyar/hdyarblog/content/talks/vrdesign2025/index.md

 # A Crash Course in Designing for Virtual Reality.
 Or Why Laser Pointers Suck and We Can Do Better
 [Super MAGFest 2025](https://super.magfest.org/) - [Schedule Page](https://builder.guidebook.com/g/#/guides/magfest2025/schedule/sessions/30811056)

-Download the Slides or pdf with speaker notes. *Coming Soon*.
+Download the Slides or [pdf](./Introduction to Design for VR Magfest 2025.pdf).

 ## Follow up and Further Reading